gs1/GS1_DigitalLink_Resolver_CE/External-Proxy-Apache2-VM/README.md

 service apache2 restart
 </pre>
 ...and you should have an (non-encrypted) web site up and running.
-* Now you need to choose a domain name and install the SSL certificate (if you are doing this on your own we recommend Let's Encrypt - <a href="https://letsencrypt.org/">follow the instructsions here</a>)
+* Now you need to choose a domain name and install the SSL certificate (if you are doing this on your own we recommend <i>Let's Encrypt</i> - <a href="https://letsencrypt.org/">follow the instructions here</a>)

 ... and now you have a fully working single server operating GS1 Digital Link Resolver CE!